DanielBL01/content-curator/README.md

 ## How it Works

 - Enter a URL for a website
-- Parse the website URL for content
+- Scrape the website URL for content
-- Curate and display on Website
+- Curate the content
 - Cache relevant links and content on Redis
 - Use Postgres to save content
 - Use JQuery, CSS and HTML on the Frontend